Everything from the layout and font color to the type of content and its subscribers helps set one channel apart from the others.

-Intro clip: Before each video runs on your channel, you can insert a three‐second clip that acts as a label for your content.
+Intro clip: Before each video runs on your channel, you can insert an intro clip that acts as a label for your content.
+Keep your intro clip short ― no longer than 5 seconds.
 The torch-carrying lady wrapped in a flag for Columbia Pictures and the roaring MGM lion are good examples of a branding element.
 Your job, if you choose to accept it, is to come up with an intro of your own that is equally compelling.

 Logo: Companies spend millions on branding when they have to come up with a new logo, because they have to track down and replace every single instance of the old logo.
-You just have to come up with your own logo, perhaps using a simple image and your name.
+We're guessing that's not your problem ― you just have to come up with your own logo, perhaps using a simple image and your name.
 If you feel graphically challenged, you can find places on the web to create one inexpensively.
 Or just have an artistic friend design a logo for you.